stolstov/gibber/README.md

 Usage:

-python gibber.py -r BITCOUNT
+python gibber.py -r BITCOUNT [-p PHRASE]

 Generates a random phrase of atleast BITCOUNT bit entropy (uses os.urandom to generate the random number)

-python gibber.py -h HEXNUM
+python gibber.py -h HEXNUM [-p PHRASE]

 Converts given hexadecimal number (for example, 8ABEF00B) into a phrase.

 The generated gibberish will have a capital letter, a number and a character.

-A phrase consists of the following reserved letters:
+A PHRASE consists of the following reserved letters:
 * c - one of 16 consonants (4 bits entropy)
 * v - one of 4 vowels (2 bits entropy)
 * y - one of 8 double vowels (3 bits entropy)